 This paper presents a design methodology for mechanisms consisting of a single continuous structure, continuum mechanisms, that blends the kinematic synthesis of rigid-body mechanisms with topology optimization for compliant mechanisms.
-Rather than start with a generic structure that is shaped to achieve a required force deflection task for a compliant mechanism, our approach shapes the initial structure based on kinematic synthesis of a rigid body mechanism for the required movement, then the structure is shaped using Finite Element Analysis to achieve the required force deflection relationship.
+Rather than start with a generic structure that is shaped to achieve a required force-deflection task for a compliant mechanism, our approach shapes the initial structure based on the kinematic synthesis of a rigid-body mechanism for the required movement, then the structure is shaped using finite element analysis to achieve the required force-deflection relationship.
 The result of this approach is a continuum mechanism with the same workpiece movement as the rigid link mechanism when actuated.
 An example illustrates the design process to obtain an eight-bar linkage that guides its workpiece in straight-line rectilinear movement.
 We show that the resulting continuum mechanism provides the desired rectilinear movement.
-A 210 mm physical model machined from Nylon-6 is shown to achieve 21.5mm rectilinear movement with no perceived deviation from a straight-line.
+A 210 mm physical model machined from Nylon-6 is shown to achieve 21.5 mm rectilinear movement with no perceived deviation from a straight-line.